model-checking/kani/docs/src/concrete-playback.md

 enumerates the execution steps leading to the check failure.
 * `--concrete-playback`.
 This _experimental_ feature allows users to concretely play back their proof harness as a Rust unit test case.
-The following document describes the concrete playback feature in more detail.
+This document describes the concrete playback feature in more detail.

 ## Setup